Skip to main content

 Understand Your Meniscus Tear

 Meniscus ruptures are common injuries to the joint, especially among athletes and active individuals.
-These injuries can be categorized into two main types: acute and degenerative.
-Acute injuries often arise from sudden twisting motions during sports activities, while degenerative damage develops gradually, resulting from the cumulative effects of stress and strain on the knee joint.
-Understanding the nature of the injury is crucial, as it significantly influences the treatment options and the small tear in meniscus recovery time.
+These injuries can be categorized into two main types: acute and degenerative. often arise from sudden twisting motions during sports activities, while degenerative damage develops gradually, resulting from the cumulative effects of stress and strain on the knee joint. is crucial, as it significantly influences the and the .

 1. Vertical Split: A rupture that runs vertically along the cartilage.